-We are seeking international agreement on climate compatible criteria for hydropower projects, which are approved by the Climate Bonds Initiative (CBI), stakeholders and accepted by the hydropower sector.
+We are seeking international agreement on climate compatible criteria for hydropower projects, which are approved by the Climate Bonds Initiative (CBI) and stakeholders, and accepted by the hydropower sector.

-In June 2016, we joined the Hydropower Technical Working Group (TWG) an investor-focused not-for-profit group launched by the CBI.
-The group is taking a robust science-based approach to develop criteria looking at climate mitigation, climate resilience and adaptation and adherence to broader environmental, social and governance good practice.
-Since its formation, the TWG has made substantial progress in developing eligibility criteria, which are expected to be finalised in 2018.
+As part of the CBI’s Hydropower Technical Working Group (TWG) we are working with partners to develop the criteria covering climate mitigation, climate resilience and adaptation and adherence to broader environmental, social and governance good practice.
+Since its formation, the TWG has made substantial progress in developing the eligibility criteria, which are expected to be released in 2019.

 Join the community